ioanmeri/aws-serverless-apis-and-apps/03-api-gateway-aws-lamda.md

 Configure as **proxy resource** means it will catch-all resource, catching all other paths and methods.

-It can be used e.g. for a fullstack express server
+It can be used e.g. for a fullstack express server (limited support)